aint/gs/README.md

 # Overview
 At first I'd like to apologize for a lot of typos and other mistakes.
 Unfortunately due to a lack of time I had no chance to review all the stuff.
 Basically this app is just an abstraction on top of InfluxDB.
-IMO the best solution will be just to use InfluxDB directly (or any other time-series db).
+IMO the best solution would be just to use InfluxDB directly without writing any code :smiley:

 # Quick Start